xcart/xcart-docs/_pages/devs_en/basics/accessing_data_of_current_user_profile.md

 $profile = \XLite\Core\Auth::getInstance()->getProfile();
 ```

 Now it is time to edit this page's template.

-### X-Cart 5.3 and later

-We create the `<X-Cart>/skins/customer/modules/Tony/ProfileDemo/page/profile_demo/body.twig` and define its content as follows:
+We create the `<X-Cart>/skins/customer/modules/XCExample/ProfileDemo/page/profile_demo/body.twig` and define its content as follows:

 ```twig
 {% if this.isAnonymous() %}